McCarthy formally blocks Schiff, Swalwell from Intel panel

 McCarthy has accused him of lying to the public about Trump’s ties to Russia — a charge that Schiff has dismissed as political retribution.

-Schiff also noted that McCarthy’s road to the speakership was successful only after he secured the support of former critics, like Greene, charging that the process had left him beholden to those conservatives.
+Schiff also noted that McCarthy’s road to the Speakership was successful only after he secured the support of former critics, including Greene, charging that the process had left him beholden to those conservatives.

 “I think it’s just another body blow to the institution of Congress, that he’s behaving this way, but it shows just how weak he is as a Speaker that he has to give in to the most extreme elements of his conference, in this case the Marjorie Taylor Greenes and Paul Gosars,” Schiff said.